A Corroborative Approach to Verification and Validation of Human--Robot Teams: Introduction

 \section{Introduction}

 Robotic assistants that interact with people in an informal, unstructured, and complex manner are increasingly being considered for industrial and domestic domains.
-In manufacturing, the drive towards more flexible production, quality and consistency in the production, and the reduction of tiring and dangerous tasks, requires that humans work near robots, or even teach and physically interact with them as co-workers.
+In manufacturing, the drive towards more flexible production, quality and consistency in the production, and the reduction of tiring and dangerous tasks requires that humans work near robots, or even teach and physically interact with them as co-workers.

-A way to enhance robots, to allow their safe and trustworthy participation in human--robot interactions (HRI), is the incorporation of safety and fault-recovery mechanisms at all levels \citep{alamiSafe2006}: lower (mechanical, basic controllers), and higher (high-level, decision-making actions).
+A way to enhance robots, to allow their safe and trustworthy participation in human--robot interactions (HRI), is the incorporation of safety and fault-recovery mechanisms at all levels, \newer{from low-level mechanical systems and basic controllers to higher-level, decision-making systems}~\citep{alamiSafe2006,pipe2011affective}.
 For example, restricting motion when near humans has been applied as a low-level safety solution~\citep{Pedrocchi2013}.
-However, to allow robot assistants to transition from research laboratories and very limited application scenarios such as surveillance, transport or entertainment, to the broader domestic and industrial domains, they need to be demonstrably trustworthy~\citep{ROMAN14}.
-Collaborative robots will also need to conform to newly developed standards \citep{iso15066}.
+However, to allow robot assistants to transition from research laboratories and very limited application scenarios (such as surveillance, transport or entertainment) to the broader domestic and industrial domains, they need to be demonstrably trustworthy~\citep{ROMAN14}.
+Collaborative robots will also need to conform to recent standards, e.g., \citet{iso10218}, \citet{iso13482} and \citet{iso15066}.
 Thus, HRI requires the development of coherent and credible frameworks for verification and validation (V\&{}V).

 A major challenge in V\&V of robot assistants is that no single technique is adequate to cover the whole system in practice. ``Correct'' functioning in an HRI scenario is likely to depend on precise physical details as well as complex high-level interactions.
-Individually, formal methods such as model checking and theorem proving, simulation-based testing, or experiments in real-world scenarios, cannot examine the entire state space of the interaction with realistic detail.
-The advantages of these techniques, formal, simulation and experiments, in terms of \textit{coverability} (i.e., the exploration of the state space such as combinations of human--robot actions, or motion ranges) and \emph{realism} can be exploited when combining them.
+Individually, formal methods such as model checking and theorem proving, simulation-based testing, or experiments in real-world scenarios cannot examine the entire state space of the interaction with realistic detail.
+The advantages of these techniques --- formal, simulation and experiments --- in terms of \textit{coverability} (i.e., the exploration of the state space such as combinations of human--robot actions, or motion ranges) and \emph{realism} can be exploited when combining them.